 Many people will know Venus as the morning or evening star; or rather, these terms have frequently been used in conjunction with the planet since ancient times.
+Spinning slowly in the opposite direction than most planets, when visible, it’s the most brilliant planet in the sky!
 Of all the terrestrial bodies in the heavens, Venus has always fascinated astronomers because it is similar to Earth in so many ways.
 And that is just one among many facts that make it such a curious planet.
-Here’s another 17 interesting facts about Venus
+To satisfy your curiosity, here’s another 19 interesting facts about Venus…

 It has a diameter of 12,000 km and a mass of 4.87×1024 kg.

 Venus was the Roman goddess of Love and Beauty.
 This planet was named after her.
 For a time, the Romans thought that Venus was one of just four planets.

 The similarities between Earth and Venus in terms of factors like volume, size, mass, and density are so stark that scientists have taken to calling them twin planets.
 The comparisons between the two are further encouraged by the fact that, of all the planets in the solar system, Venus’ orbit is the closest to the earth.